Contact Us

 Scope2: Indirect emissions from the use of energy such as electricity, heat, and steam supplied by other companies

-• Energy consumption unit: A value that indicates energy efficiency
+• * Energy consumption per unit: A value that indicates energy efficiency

 (The unit for domestic business sites is calculated based on energy usage and production numbers)